Rahulg13/RepData_PeerAssessment1-master/PA1_template.md

 # Introduction
 This file contains the content for Course Project 1 for Reproducible Research Course.
 The secondary heading were provided under the Project Template and the contents have been populated by the author.
 The depository was downloaded from the [github repository](https://github.com/rdpeng/RepData_PeerAssessment1).
 The downloaded folder was set as working directory and subsequent operations were performed within it.

 ## Loading and preprocessing the data
 The file available in the folder is a zip file.
-So, first we need to unzip it and then import the data into R. This can be done as follows -
+So, first we need to unzip it and then import the data into R. This can be done as following -

 ```r